shawnoster/notes-public/dnd.wintersail.md

 ## Adventure Hook

-The characters have been talked into helping out a local resort in exchange for a free, all-expendses paid trip to Wintersail.
+The characters have been talked into helping out a local resort in exchange for a free, all-expenses paid trip to Wintersail.
 As a group of 1st-level they're ideal for task, with reassurances that the work is proper stuff of legend and not just waiting tables like last time.

 The party wakes up on the deck of ship, with Wintersail a slowly growing speck on the horizon, by a playful yet terrifing Orc Pirate Captain, shouting at them to get up and reminding them of why they're on his boat.